Bagara khana

-Bagara khana or Bagara annam is a spiced rice delicacy prepared in Hyderabad, Telangana, India.
+Bagara annam is a spiced rice delicacy prepared in Hyderabad, Telangana, India.
 Bagar, meaning tempering, is a plain Biryani recipe without any vegetables or masala powders.

 Bagara rice is also a popular dish at weddings and functions in Hyderabad and Telangana Region.
 For vegetarians in Telangana, this is a must have main dish.

 Ingredients

 The ingredients are long-grained rice, dark spices, green chillies.

 Bagara rice pairs well with spicy curries like baghara baingan or dalcha.